What Are Relative Adverbs?

 Relative Adverb: When

 When is an adverb of time.
-So, when we want to specify the time in a statement, we use this relative adverb.
-Let us take a look at the following examples:
+So we use it to specify the time in a statement.
+Let us take a look at some examples:

 I remember the time

-As you can see, the sentence is referring to the time.
+As you can see, the sentence is referring to a specific time.

 She cannot believe there were days